 Ohio Revised Code Sections 4510.037 through 4510.038

-An accumulation of not less than 12 points on your driving record within a two-year period.
+An accumulation of 12 points or more on your driving record within a two-year period.

 Length of Suspension